Pittsburgh International Airport: US Airways hub

-Despite de-hubbing the airport, US Airways chose Pittsburgh in 2008 for their systemwide flight operations control center, after a bidding war with Charlotte and Phoenix led to state and local subsidies totaling $16.25 million being offered to US Air to build the center at Pittsburgh.
+Despite de-hubbing the airport, US Airways chose Pittsburgh in 2008 for their systemwide flight operations control center, after a bidding war with Charlotte and Phoenix led to state and local subsidies totaling $16.25 million being offered to US Airways to build the center at Pittsburgh.
 The center worked on emergency operations for US Airways Flight 1549 after it landed in the Hudson River.
 The airline closed the center in 2015 as part of its merger with American Airlines.
 (It was reopened as a 9-1-1 center for Allegheny County in 2019.)